 St. Johns County Environmental Division

 Illegal Balloon Releases – Pursuant to Florida Statute 379.233, it is unlawful to intentionally release 10 or more balloons inflated with gas as they can be harmful to wildlife and the environment.
-For additional information, please review the statute or contact the St. Johns County Environmental Division at 904.209.3740 or firstname.lastname@example.org for additional info.
+For additional information, please review the statute or call (904) 209-0655 and ask for the St. Johns County Environmental Division.

 Disaster Mitigation for Historic Properties – Citizens impacted by Hurricane Irma, with damage to a structure or building 50 years old or older, may qualify for economic and technical assistance as a Florida Historic Property.
 Disaster Mitigation for Historic Properties